What is the connection between diabetes and brain injury? Can brain injury cause diabetes?

 If the levels go up too high, the patient can become hyperglycemic.
 Hyperglycemia can cause cognitive deterioration, and if not treated quickly, can lead to poor outcomes, even death.

 Meanwhile, diabetes itself can cause brain damage if insulin is not given promptly.
-Both hyperglycemia and hypoglycemia can trigger a diabetic coma, which causes life-threatening brain damage if left untreated.
+Both hyperglycemia and hypoglycemia (low blood sugar) can trigger a diabetic coma, which causes life-threatening brain damage if left untreated.

 In addition, extremely low blood sugar can cause a diabetic seizure, which can also result in brain damage.